FBI says it’s investigating apparent assassination attempt on Trump in Florida - Local News 8

 A Secret Service agent spotted a rifle barrel with a scope sticking out of the fence of the golf course and “immediately engaged” with the person, Bradshaw said.
 The agent who spotted the rifle, Bradshaw said, is part of a team that stays a hole or two ahead of Trump on the course.
 The person was 300 to 500 yards away from Trump, an official said.

-The suspect fled the scene and was spotted by a witness, which ultimately helped law enforcement officials locate the suspect’s vehicle driving north on I-95 in Martin County, one county to the north of Palm Beach.
+The person fled the scene and was spotted by a witness, which ultimately helped law enforcement officials locate the vehicle driving north on I-95 in Martin County, one county to the north of Palm Beach.

 “We are able to catch a witness that came to us and said, ‘Hey, I saw the guy running out of the bushes, he jumped into a black Nissan and I took a picture of the vehicle and the tag,’ which was great,” Bradshaw said.